Pra-bin/pra-bin/README.md

 - 🌱 I’m currently learning **React Js**

-- 👨‍💻 All of my projects will be available at [prabinbk.com.np](http://prabinbk.com.np)  soon
+- 👨‍💻All of my projects will soon be available at [prabinbk.com.np](http://prabinbk.com.np)

 ---